 Hi there, thanks for stopping by!
 Are you struggling with putting your study abroad application processes together?
-This guide is for you; we are going to look at all needed documents and when to get them, writing your study abroad CV, and statement of purpose or study abroad essay, general admission requirements, English exams, meeting deadlines and other application tips.
+This guide is for you; we are going to look at all needed documents and when to get them, writing your study abroad CV, and statement of purpose or study abroad essay, general admission requirements, English exams, meeting deadlines and other study abroad application tips.
 Please take your time; it will be of great benefit.

 Get all Necessary Documents Ready